ACLS Leading Edge Fellowships - ACLS

 Leading Edge Fellows

-• Take on meaningful and interesting work in a challenging job market
+• Take on meaningful and interesting work in fields beyond the academy.

-• Receive annual stipends up to 65k, plus health insurance and professional development funding
+• Receive annual stipends, plus access to health insurance and professional development funding.

-• Join the staff of social justice organizations.
+• Join the staff of organizations advancing justice and equity.

-• Begin two-year fellowship terms in September 2023
+• Begin two-year fellowship terms annually in September.

 Leading Edge Hosting Organizations

-The selection and placement takes place over three stages: The first round of review is a peer review process conducted by PhDs holding positions in various sectors beyond the academy.
+The selection and placement of fellows take place over three stages.
+The first round of review is a peer review process conducted by PhDs holding positions in various sectors beyond the academy.
 Finalists emerging from this round will be interviewed by host organizations, who will send rankings and feedback to ACLS.
 Finally, ACLS interviews top-ranked candidates to offer the fellowship.

-Leading Edge Fellows will join a robust community of practice in the publicly engaged humanities and will have the opportunity to draw on networks of related ACLS programs, including the Mellon/ACLS Public Fellows and Scholars and Society Fellows.
+Leading Edge Fellows will join a robust community of practice in the publicly-engaged humanities and will have the opportunity to draw on networks of related ACLS programs, including the Mellon/ACLS Public Fellows, Scholars and Society Fellows, and Robert H. N. Ho Foundation Buddhism Public Scholars.
 The diverse experience of the ACLS community is a shared resource that fellows are encouraged to draw on during and after their fellowship terms.

 Learn More